 |Heat Pump||$3300 (160 L)||$4600 (315 L)|

 |Gas – Instant||$750||$1800|

-It’s important to remember that additional costs, such as installation, repositioning your hot water system, or switching energy types can increase how much you pay upfront for a new system, no matter if it’s solar, electric, or gas.
+However, it’s important to remember that additional costs such as installation, repositioning your hot water system, or switching energy types can increase how much you pay upfront for a new system regardless of its type.

-How to install a solar hot water system
+Here are the steps to installing a solar hot water system:

 - Mount the solar collectors on the roof